simophin/sshmutiplexer-rust/README.md

 ```

 This command will listen on port 443 and redirect the traffic to `192.168.1.2:443`
-if the traffic looks like a TLS traffic, redirect to `192.168.1.2:22` if ssh is detected.
+if the traffic looks like an HTTPS traffic, redirect to `192.168.1.2:22` if ssh is detected.
 Otherwise the traffic will be dropped.